1980 World Champions' Gold Cup: Format

 The six teams were distributed in two groups of three: Group A was composed of the Netherlands, Italy, and Uruguay; Group B consisted of Argentina, Brazil, and West Germany.
 The winners of each group faced each other to decide the tournament winner.

 Squads

 Each team had a squad of 18 players (two of which had to be goalkeepers).

 Outcome

 Uruguay and Brazil won their respective groups and played the final, with Uruguay defeating Brazil 2–1 with a late goal, the same result that had occurred 30 years earlier between the two teams in the deciding match of the 1950 World Cup.
 Uruguay's coach during the Mundialito, Roque Máspoli, had also been Uruguay's goalkeeper in the 1950 final-match.
 FIFA deemed the event a big success, and formally announced Uruguay as the first, "Champions of world champions."
-In Europe, Dutch manager Jan Zwartkruis resigned from his position as soon as he returned to the Netherlands, while Leopoldo Luque and Rainer Bonhof never represented their country again.
+In Europe, Dutch manager Jan Zwartkruis resigned from his position as soon as he returned to the Netherlands, while Leopoldo Luque and Rainer Bonhof never represented their countries again.